-Israel orders Palestinians to leave Gaza city as Doha truce talks continue
+Israel orders Palestinians to leave Gaza City as Doha truce talks continue

 The Israeli army has warned that ‘Gaza city will remain a dangerous combat zone’.

-The Israeli military has ordered all Palestinians to leave Gaza City and head south, as it presses ahead with a fresh offensive across the north, south and centre of the Gaza Strip that has killed dozens of people over the past 48 hours.
+The Israeli military has ordered all Palestinians to leave Gaza City and head south, as it presses ahead with a fresh offensive across the north, south and central area of the Gaza Strip that has killed dozens of people over the past 48 hours.

 Leaflets dropped from the air on Wednesday urged “everyone in Gaza City” to leave and to take “safe routes” south towards Deir el-Balah and az-Zawayda.